Cod3x-Labs/Reliquary/README.md

 Please reach out to zokunei@bytemasons.com to report bugs or other funky behavior.
 We will proceed with various stages of production testing in the coming weeks.

+## cdxUSD staking module update notes

+This Reliquary Fork is used as a component of the cdxUSD Staking Module.

+1. **Relic#1 will remain at level 1**: A [Cod3x vault](https://github.com/Cod3x-Labs/Cod3x-Vault) strategy will tokenize the Relic#1 and mint a `scdxUSD` ERC20.

 ## V2 update notes